 In a medium bowl, combine the flour, baking soda, salt and cinnamon.
 Add the dry ingredients to the butter mixture and beat until combined.

 Stir in the dried cranberries, orange zest, coconut and walnuts.

-Drop the cookies by the rounded tablespoon onto an un greased cookie sheet two inches apart.
+Drop the cookies by the rounded tablespoon onto a non greased cookie sheet two inches apart.
 Make sure to leave room as they will spread.

-Bake for 10 to 12 minutes.
-Check to see that the cookie is lightly browned.
+Bake cookies for 10 to 12 minutes.
+Check to see that the cookies are golden brown.

 *Oven temperatures vary.
 I turn the cookies at least twice while baking to ensure they brown evenly.
 You want the cookie to be set and lightly brown but not too browned so it will be soft and chewy.